QuantEcon/cbc_2024/friday/arellano.md

 Consumption sequences enjoyed by households are affected by the government’s decision to borrow or lend internationally.

-The government is benevolent in the sense that its aim is to maximize {eq}`equation13_1`.
+The government is benevolent in the sense that its aim is to maximize household utility.

 The government is the only domestic actor with access to foreign credit.